alexander-harmaty/NOT-SPOTIFY-Local-Music-Player/README.md

 The project does not currently utilize threads.
 5. **Lambdas and Streams:**
 The project uses lambdas in the event handlers for various controls (HomeController.java).
 The project does not currently utilize streams.
-Though it may be utilized for operations like filtering or processing collections, such as filtering songs based on a condition.
 6. **Collection Class:**
 The application uses the ObservableList class for maintaining song lists and playlist data.